 The LightHeart Gear Rain Jacket (MSRP $99) is a lightweight ripstop nylon waterproof rain jacket made the old-fashioned way, without any so-called breathable fabric.
 Coated on the outside with silicone and on the inside with polyurethane, this maintenance-free rain jacket won’t wet out like much more expensive waterproof breathable jackets that are coated with Durable Water Repellant (DWR) and need to be periodically reproofed to keep keeping you dry.
 (See: Why does Rain Gear Wet Out? and Why Does DWR Suck?)

-Weighing just 7.0 ounces in a size large, the LightHear Gear Rain Jacket in fully featured with all of the bells and whistles you’d find on much more expensive jackets.
-I’ve been wearing mine for four months in a wide range of temperatures and there’s precious little that this jacket can’t do.
+Weighing just 7.0 ounces in a size large, the LightHeart Gear Rain Jacket is fully featured with all of the bells and whistles you’d find on much more expensive jackets.
+I’ve been wearing mine for months in a wide range of temperatures and there’s precious little that this jacket can’t do.